Finding a Doctor

 Es ist dringend.
 Haben Sie keinen fruheren Termin?
 It is urgent.
 Don't you have an earlier appointment?

-If you wish to speak to a doctor on the phone before or after your visit, you must pay a fee.
+If you wish to speak to a doctor on the phone before or after your visit, you must pay normally a fee.

 Outside Normal Office Hours

 When you have an urgent medical situation during evenings, weekends and holidays, there is always a doctor available.
-These doctors provide after-hours medical assistance.

 You can find an "on-call" emergency physician by: